 First Trimester (less than 14 weeks)

-The first trimester begins on the first day of you last period.
+The first trimester begins on the first day of your last period.
 It is not uncommon to be five or six weeks pregnant by the time you realize that you are pregnant.
-Most women receive two ultrasounds scans.
+Most women receive two ultrasound scans.
 The first scan is during the first trimester to confirm the due date.

 Second Trimester (14-27 weeks)